Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 # **Building the Neuron**
 Since creating a Neuron can be confusing lets it down into steps:
-*1 Take in the training data as an input
+* 1. Take in the training data as an input
-*2 Neuron processes the data and produces a loss
+* 2. Neuron processes the data and produces a loss
-*3 Adjust the weights based off the loss
+* 3. Adjust the weights based off the loss
-*4 Repeat steps 1-3 until the expected output is methods
+* 4. Repeat steps 1-3 until the expected output is methods

+## *Modules being used in this project*